oat-sa/taohub-articles/forge/wiki/enable-qti-test-runner-features.md

 x-tao-option-endTestWarning
 ---------------------------

-displays a warning before the user finishes the test<br/>
+displays a warning before the user finishes the test\
 requires Sprint 36 / taoQtiTest \>= 5.20.0

 x-tao-option-nextSectionWarning